-- 4. If the CC begins TOC interventions/log, they must complete the process through to discharge back to usual care setting even if the CC learns of the discharge back to the usual care setting 15 calendar days or more after it occurred. - Note: TOC logs are not required when the Care Coordinator finds out about all transition(s) 15 calendar days or more after the member has returned to their usual care setting.
-The Care Coordinator should still follow-up with the member to discuss the transition, any changes to their health status and plan of care and provide education about how to prevent future admissions.
-Document this discussion in contact notes. - 5.
-Planned Transitions: The Care Coordinator must contact the member prior to the admission day to ensure they have the Care Coordinator's phone number and understand how the Care Coordinator will assist during the member's care transitions. - 6.
+- 3. Planned Transitions: The Care Coordinator must contact the member prior to the admission day to ensure they have the Care Coordinator's phone number and understand how the Care Coordinator will assist during the member's care transitions. - 4.
 Member is admitted to New Care Setting: Share essential information with the receiving facility (discharge planner, Social Worker, etc.) within 1 business day of learning of the admission.

-Hover over the field titled "Shared CC contact info, care plan/MnC support plan/services with receiving setting Date completed" for instructions. - Note: If the member's usual care setting is a long-term care facility or other supportive living setting, staff at this setting usually shares relevant care plan information with the receiving facility.
+Note: If the member's usual care setting is a long-term care facility or other supportive living setting, staff at this setting usually shares relevant Support Plan information with the receiving facility.
 However, it is the Care Coordinator's responsibility to confirm this task has been completed by the facility staff and document the date they confirmed it on the transition of care log.
-If sharing of information has not been completed by the facility, the Care Coordinator must facilitate the completion of this task and document the date this was done on the transition of care log. - 7.
-Notify the Primary Care Provider and/or Specialty Care Physician of all transitions including the transition to home, within 1 business day of learning of the transition.
-Hover over tooltip in the field "Notified PCP of transitions Date Completed" for instructions. - Optional form can be used to notify PCP: 6.22.02 Fax Notification of Care Transition. - 8.
+If sharing of information has not been completed by the facility, the Care Coordinator must facilitate the completion of this task and document the date this was done on the transition of care log.

+- 5. Notify the Primary Care Provider and/or Specialty Care Physician of all transitions including the transition to home, within 1 business day of learning of the transition. - Optional form can be used to notify PCP: 6.22.02 Fax Notification of Care Transition. - 6.
 Member Returns to Usual or New Usual Care Setting: Care Coordinator should be working with the discharge planner/Social worker to assist in discharge planning.
 The Care Coordinator is required to reach out to the member or authorized representative within one business day after the member returns to their usual care setting or "new" usual care setting or within 1 business day of learning of the transition.
 CC may have been notified of a pending discharge day prior to the actual discharge.
-CC can document the date they are notified on the TOC Log but TOC activities as outlined below must take place within one business day after the member actually returns to their usual care setting.
+CC can document the date they are notified on the TOC Log but TOC activities as outlined below must take place within one business day AFTER the member actually returns to their usual care setting.
 Documentation on the log should clearly note the actual date of discharge.